Geography of Primorsky Krai: Physical characteristics

 The highest peak of Primorsky Krai is Mount Anik with a height of 1,933 meters, located in the north-east of krai near the border with Khabarovsk Krai.
 The lowest point is Sea of Japan.
 The second highest peak is Cloudy Peak (1,855 meters) in the southeast of the Chuguyevsky District.

 In the southwest, there is Lake Khanka, which is the largest lake of the krai, near the border with China.
 The longest river is Ussuri, the source of the river is located on the slopes of the Snezhnaya mountains.
-The most of the Ussuri flows between the border of China and Russia.
-The other largest rivers are Bolshaya Ussurka, Malinovka and Arsenyevka rivers.
+For most of its length, the Ussuri flows along the border between China and Russia.
+The other large rivers are Bolshaya Ussurka, Malinovka and Arsenyevka rivers.